adilkhan49/hp-map/README.md

 ### Cost (As of May 2024)

-- If the repository is private then the Githun Action costs nothing.
+- If the repository is public then Githun Action are free of charge.
 Otherwise see [here](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates) for per minute rates
 - A Wordpress site costs between £3 and £51 per month